 Like kArttikeya, revanta, a once popular deity, has faded from the Hindu mind, with decline of Indic civilization.
+However, in the south his successor ectype shAstR^i is still worshiped in the folk religion.
 We have long wanted collate a file on this deva and revive his rites as we are amongst the few still adhering to his worship.
 We have been made aware of some other works on him but we have not read those.

 The purANas narrate the core myth of the origin of the god revanta thus: